PetarSimonovic/rspec_crib_sheet/README.md

 ```rb
 expect(subject.balance).to be_an(Numeric)
 ```
-checks whether 'balance' returns a numeric value

-**be_an_instance_of**

 ```rb
 expect(subject.release_bike).to be_an_instance_of Bike
 ```
-Checks whether release_bike returns a Bike object

 **before**

+Use 'before' within 'Context' to limit its scope

 ```rb
 before do
   subject.top_up(10)
 end
 ```
-Use 'before' within 'Context' to limit its scope

 **CONSTANTS**